side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/blog/2018-06-27-supporting-jest-open-source.md

 - [Simen Bekkhus](https://github.com/simenb)
 - [Rick Hanlon](https://twitter.com/rickhanlonii)

 Michal has been an active Jest contributor since September 2016, Simen joined the core team in June 2017, and Rick joined in January.
-They're responsible for setting the budget, approving expenses, and managing admins of the collective.
+They’re responsible for setting the budget, approving expenses, and managing admins of the collective.
 We have elected to keep [Christoph Nakazawa](https://twitter.com/cpojer) as an adviser.

 There are two levels of support for the collective: Backer and Sponsor.

 ### Backers

-Backers of the collective are individuals contributing at least \$2/month.
-We'll include a list of backers on the Jest homepage, README on github/yarn/npm, and Contributors page.
+Backers of the collective are individuals contributing at least $2/month.
+We’ll include a list of backers on the Jest homepage, README on github/yarn/npm, and Contributors page.

 ### Sponsors

-Sponsors of the collective are individuals and organizations contributing at least \$100/month.
-We'll place sponsor logos with a link to their site on the Jest homepage, README on github/yarn/npm, and Contributors page.
+Sponsors of the collective are individuals and organizations contributing at least $100/month.
+We’ll place sponsor logos with a link to their site on the Jest homepage, README on github/yarn/npm, and Contributors page.

 ## What is the goal of the collective